 San Miguel de Allende is a historic city steeped in tradition, but its most impressive hotel is thoroughly modern.
 Hotel Matilda, a five-minute walk from the main square, is decked out in stylish fixtures and contemporary art.
 The rooms, which range from the Deluxe to the apartment-sized Owner’s Suite, feature Malin + Goetz products, iPod docking stations and Egyptian cotton linens.
 The rooftop infinity pool and terrace is the perfect place to recover from a day of exploring.
-Meanwhile, on-site restaurant Moxi is one of the best in the city.
-Overseen by celebrity chef Enrique Olvera (his Mexico City restaurant Pujol is #10 in the world), it serves up a menu of innovative Mexican cuisine.
+Meanwhile, on-site restaurant Moxi is one of the best in the city, serving up a menu of innovative Mexican cuisine.

 Centrally located Villa Mirasol can’t be beaten when it comes to value.
 Once a colonial house, it has a quiet, homely feel.
 The generously-sized rooms are clean, comfortable and equipped with air conditioning, hairdryers, bar fridges and other basic amenities.
 Rooms that sleep four are good for families, while the Bella-Vista Suite has a small private patio.
 The main square, Parroquia de San Miguel Arcángel, and other sights are all within walking distance.
 A warning for those less mobile — the three-story building has no elevator.